 If your savings account has a zero balance, you’re not alone.

-Twenty percent of Americans aren’t saving at all, a Bankrate study found, while more than a fourth of Americans have less than $1,000 in their savings account.
+Twenty percent of Americans aren’t saving at all, a Bankrate study found, while only 39% of Americans would be able to cover a $1,000 unexpected expense with their savings account.
 Find out how you stack up to the average American savings rate, why we aren’t saving money, and what you can do to pad your savings account.

 What’s the Average Savings Rate?

-Yet among those that are saving, the average household in the U.S. has $175,510 in savings, while the median household had about $11,700 tucked away for a rainy day, according to data from MagnifyMoney.
+Among those that are saving, the average household in the U.S. has $183,200 in savings and retirement accounts, while the median household had about $12,330 tucked away in the same types of accounts, according to data from MagnifyMoney.

 If the average number seems high to you, consider the fact that top earners put away much more cash in savings than lower earners, which skews the average number upward.
 Alternately, the median number is a much more accurate representation of the average American savings rate, since it lies at the true midpoint of the varying amounts Americans have in savings.

 While the numbers above show that some Americans are saving, not everyone is.
-Twenty-nine percent of households in the U.S. have less than $1,000 in savings, while 22 percent had less than three months of living expenses put away.
+29 percent of households in the U.S. have 6+ months of savings, while 22 percent had less than three months of living expenses put away.
 Keep in mind that your emergency fund should cover at least six months of living expenses.

 Why Aren’t Americans Saving?